 The room was clean and the AC worked perfectly, which is important in the heat and humidity here.
 There were windows on two sides of our room, which brightened up the place.

-- Free Breakfast: A western-style continental breakfast is provided with your stay.
-After sitting down, the chef prepared us a typical western breakfast: scrambled eggs, toast, and fried hot dogs.
+You’ll get a western-style continental breakfast with your stay.
+The chef prepared a typical western breakfast: scrambled eggs, toast, and fried hot dogs.
 When we requested a vegetarian option, it didn’t occur to them to substitute the hot dogs, but there are plenty of other options to eat.
-Fresh fruit and cereal, as well as juice and water, are also provided.

-- Free Wi-Fi: Free Wi-Fi is provided at the LVIS Hotel; however, it didn’t reach our upper third floor room.
+LVIS Boutique Hotel has free Wi-Fi; however, it didn’t reach our upper third floor room.
 It is password protected, and it is a fairly fast connection, considering the location.
 Don’t expect to be able to watch Netflix over the connection, but for general Web browsing and checking email, it is fine.

 - The small and narrow road next to the hotel is sometimes loud.
 There is an apartment building directly across from the hotel.
 You might be able to hear what the kids are watching on TV next door.
-That said, we found it sensibly quiet at night.
+That said, we were out all day and found it sensibly quiet at night.

 - The Maldives is a Muslim majority country, with the traditional call to prayers observed throughout the country.
 Expect to hear it during your stay in the country, including an early one around 4:30 AM.